DeMoray28/An-Unspoken-Language/_posts/2023-06-01-This-is-a-start.md

 date: 2023-06-01
 ---

 This is my very first venture into programming.

-But I've decided I would like to learn how to 'program' or 'code' (is there a difference?
+I've decided I would like to learn how to 'program' or 'code' (is there a difference?
 I still dont know..)
 I am almost a completely blank canvas, apart from doing some very basic HTML in high school for Info-Tech classes, which is now pushing 15 years ago, and some *very* basic arduino.
+*So maybe a blank canvas with some old crusty paint on it?*

 I'm not sure where to start off on this journey, but I definitely have a bad case of option paralysis...